Fossil Ridge High School (Fort Worth, Texas): Athletics

 Sports offered at Fossil Ridge include basketball, baseball, softball, track and field, wrestling, power lifting, volleyball, tennis, golf, basketball, soccer, swimming and diving, bowling, rodeo, cross country, ice hockey (district-wide team), and fishing (also a district wide team).

 Football

 Fossil Ridge currently has two freshman teams, one junior varsity team, and a varsity team.
-The teams play at the Keller Sports Complex and the small stadium located at Fossil Ridge.
+The varsity team plays at the Keller Sports Complex and sub-varsity teams play at the small stadium located at Fossil Ridge.

 In 2005, Fossil Ridge went back to the playoffs for the first time since the 2002 season.
 Fossil Ridge went to the playoffs 6 consecutive years, 2013-2018 under Head Coach Tony Baccarini.
 The 2017 Season marking the first time in school history having a perfect 10-0 regular season and a district championship.
 Beginning with the 2014–2015 school year, Fossil Ridge has been reclassified to 6A.
-Following the 2023-24 School Year, Fossil Ridge was moved back down to division 5A.
+Following the 2023-24 School Year, Fossil Ridge was moved back down to division 5A, and remains at 5A until 2028.